 In-service training may be obtained by attending local conferences, workshops, and recommended trainings that are pre-approved by the administration.

 Professional development opportunities are posted in the administrative office, staff room, communicated at staff members and verbally to individual staff.
-A training log is maintained by the Administration.
-Each quarter teaching staff must

 A training log is maintained by the Administration..
 Each quarter teaching staff must print out their professional development record (if changes have occurred) from the Gateways website to serve as their individual training log.